 However, sex outside of marriage is akin to Biblical anarchy.
 Rejecting the authority of the Bible on issues of sexuality rejects the authority of the Creator to determine what is right and wrong, natural and unnatural, allowed and forbidden (Romans 1:19-25).
 Unfortunately, trying to enjoy sexual happiness without holiness leads to all kinds of problems, and a plethora of consequences and pain.

 For those single men in our community reading this, hang tough because sex is worth the wait, and not worth the trouble.
-The Bible empathizes with you and equips you, knowing sexual temptation is rampant and it’s passion is difficult to avoid (I Corinthians 7:2, 7:9).
+The Bible empathizes with you and equips you, knowing sexual temptation is rampant and its passion is difficult to avoid (I Corinthians 7:2, 7:9).

-Get the right motive.
+Get the Right Motive

-Amazing sex is the bonus which comes out of having a trusting, loving, caring, open and honest relationship with your wife.
+Amazing sex is the bonus that comes out of having a trusting, loving, caring, open and honest relationship with your wife.
 Sex should not be a quid quo pro type of ploy where you try to earn it by doing something for your wife (Prov.
 21:2).
 Keeping a ledger or deeds in exchange for sex won’t work.
 That’s manipulation.
 So, don’t fix the gutters so you can lay some pipe.